-The World Health Organization estimates that 1 in 10 people worldwide falls ill due to consumption of contaminated food.
-The 42000 deaths, as a result, adds up to a loss of an estimated 33 million healthy life years (DALYs).
-Hence, it goes without saying that ensuring optimal food safety is the need of the hour.
-It requires close monitoring and easy traceability of food products along the supply chain from farm to fork.
-But the involvement of many highly diverse elements along the supply chain, lack of effective communication among them and the archaic methods of maintaining food records makes this a highly complicated and time-consuming task.
+It goes without saying that ensuring a fraud-free supply chain is the need of the hour, especially for food and retail industries.
+It requires close monitoring and easy traceability of products along the supply chain.
+But the involvement of many highly diverse elements along the supply chain, lack of effective communication among them and the archaic methods of maintaining records makes this a highly complicated and time-consuming task.

-Reach out to us today to see how it works
+Reach out to us today to discuss your project

 From the consumer’s point of view, they would be able to verify all details about the food product including information about its origin and expiration date, before deciding to make the purchase.
 The incorruptible nature of the record would help improve consumer confidence in the products, wherein they can be assured that all information provided is a 100% accurate and reliable.

-Effective communication among all participants would be possible all the records on the hyperledger would be available to all across the supply chain.
-The food products can be maintained at optimal temperatures and storage conditions on the basis of various aspects such as duration of transit and production date can be assessed accurately.
+Effective communication among all participants would be possible if all the records are available to all across the supply chain.
+The food products can be maintained at optimal temperatures and storage conditions on the basis of various aspects such as the duration of transit and production date can be assessed accurately.
 This would ensure that the end consumer is offered the freshest produce and products.
 This would also help cut down on food wastage as currently, around one-third of the food worldwide goes to waste.
 Lesser food losses and optimal functioning of all elements in the supply chain would result in significant cost savings, which in turn can be passed on to the consumers.

 The advent of blockchain promises to bring about a paradigm shift in the food sector, with major industry players working together towards improving food safety standards through implementation of the revolutionary technology.
 The end-to-end transparency provided by blockchain promise to make all food safety woes a thing of the past and bring safe and affordable food within the grasp of all.

-Reach out to us today to see how it works
+Reach out to us today to discuss your project